gerardnynkeu/Portfolio-Data-Analytics/TABLEAU2-Video Game Sales/README.md

 ## 📌 How to Use
 This is the how to use section.

+Download the dataset and open it in Tableau.

+Explore the provided dashboard to gain insights.

+Modify or expand visualizations to suit your analysis needs.

 ## 📌 Tools
 This is the tools section.